-8. Do I need to hire an architect, designer or both?
+Question Eight: Do I need to hire an architect, designer, both, or neither?

 In short, architects are concerned with a building’s structure and the spatial relationships, both within and outside the building.
 Their skills cover design, engineering, and managing construction projects (to name a few).

-Interior designers are strictly concerned with the space inside of buildings, but they too can help plan spatial relationships and manage remodeling projects, such as the construction or removal of walls and partitions.
+Interior designers are strictly concerned with the space inside of buildings, but they, too, can help establish spatial relationships and manage remodeling projects, such as the construction or removal of walls and partitions.

-It is not uncommon, however, to employ both an architect and an interior designer.
-Their skills complement each other and are used to working with each other.
+It is fairly common to employ both an architect and an interior designer.
+Their skills complement each other and they are used to working with each other.

-9. Can I negotiate expansion rights for other spaces in the building?
+Question Nine: Can I negotiate expansion rights for other rooms in the building?

 It might seem premature to start thinking about the next move, especially if you’re inking a multiyear deal on a lease.
-But it’s never too early to think ahead.
+Still, it’s never too early to think ahead.

-In the event your company expands even more rapidly than you predicted, you could quickly outgrow your space.
+In the event your company expands even more rapidly than you predicted, you could quickly end up with too many people—whether employees or clients—for your space.

-That doesn’t mean, however, that your broker can’t negotiate some expansion rights on your behalf, like taking over space contiguous to yours should it become available.
-And in some cases, landlords will consider options for other floors in the building.
+That doesn’t mean, however, that your broker can’t negotiate some expansion rights on your behalf, like taking over another space contiguous to yours if it happens to become available.
+Also, in some cases, landlords will consider options for other floors in the building.